 Serving ideas:

 - Serve the meatballs with cocktail picks as an appetizer with a dipping sauce of your choice.
-(This charred scallion aioli or this spicy burger sauce work great!)
+(This charred scallion aioli or this spicy burger sauce are delicious!)

-- Alternatively, make the meatballs a main course and serve them with spaghetti and tomato sauce.
+- Make the meatballs a main course and serve them with spaghetti and tomato sauce.

 - These meatballs are also great on sandwiches and even salads.